luigicaputi/luigicaputi.github.io/_pages/publications.md

 <p class=naka><h2>Preprints:</h2></p>

-1. Caputi, L., and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
-<b>On finite generation in magnitude (co)homology, and its torsion</b>, 2023.
-Available online at the arXiv:<a href="https://arxiv.org/abs/2302.06525">2302.06525 </a>.

-2. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>, and <a href="https://ericgramos.github.io/"> Ramos, E.</a>
+1. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>, and <a href="https://ericgramos.github.io/"> Ramos, E.</a>
 <b>The weak categorical quiver minor theorem and its applications: matchings, multipaths, and magnitude cohomology</b>, 2024.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2401.01248">2401.01248 </a>.

-3. Caputi, L., <a href="http://cobra.cs.cas.cz/wiki/pmwiki.php/Main/AnnaPidnebesna"> Pidnebesna, A.</a> and
+2. Caputi, L., <a href="http://cobra.cs.cas.cz/wiki/pmwiki.php/Main/AnnaPidnebesna"> Pidnebesna, A.</a> and
 <a href="https://uivty.cs.cas.cz/~hlinka/"> Hlinka, J.</a>,
 <b>Integral Betti signature confirms the hyperbolic geometry of brain, climate, and financial networks</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2406.15505">2406.15505 </a>.

-4. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Bridging between überhomology and double homology</b>.
+3. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Bridging between überhomology and double homology</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2406.18778">2406.18778 </a>.

 <p class=bold><h2>PhD Thesis:</h2></p>